 3 – Royal Purple Duralec Ultra 10w-30 Full Synthetic Diesel Motor Oil

 When you think of high-quality motor oils, Royal Purple is a name that belongs to one of the best brands.

 4 – Schaeffer 700 SynShield Durability Advantage 15w-40 Synthetic Oil

-This oil meets and exceeds numerous API service categories for vehicles, with the approved list including CK-4, CJ-4, CI-4, CI-4 Plus and older, making it the perfect oil for a powerstroke.
+This oil meets and exceeds numerous API service categories for vehicles, with the approved list including CK-4, CJ-4, CI-4, CI-4 Plus and older, making it a good oil for a 6.7 powerstroke.

 - Exceeds a wide range of engine requirements including powerstroke

 - Low volatility so you get a lower oil consumption